soverenio/docs/docs/miscellaneous/faq.md

 # FAQ

-We collected the most frequently asked questions about Soveren, its tech and usage, and compiled a FAQ.
+We collected frequently asked questions about Soveren, its tech, and usage, and compiled a FAQ.
 If you have a question, the answer is probably on this page.

 ??? faq-question "What is Soveren gateway?
 What is a gateway instance?"